Mark Tanner Sculpture Award 2020/21

-Standpoint Gallery is pleased to present a solo exhibition of new work by Dean Kenning, winner of the Mark Tanner Sculpture Award 2020/21.
+Standpoint Gallery presented a solo exhibition of new work by Dean Kenning, winner of the Mark Tanner Sculpture Award 2020/21.

 Kenning (b.1972 Hounslow, UK) makes kinetic and sound sculptures, as well as videos and diagrams.
 His work is engaged with political, philosophical and scientific questions, and is produced through hands-on material and process-based experimentation, and in the spirit of DIY problem solving.

-This exhibition has been developed over the past year by the London-based artist, the 18th recipient of the Mark Tanner Sculpture Award (MTSA).
-Kenning has used this time to extend the possibilities for his kinetic sculptural practice to instigate affective, pathetic and uncanny encounters whilst speaking to a vital ‘life force’.
+This exhibition was developed over 2021 by the London-based artist, the 18th recipient of the Mark Tanner Sculpture Award (MTSA).
+Kenning used this time to extend the possibilities for his kinetic sculptural practice to instigate affective, pathetic and uncanny encounters whilst speaking to a vital ‘life force’.

-For ‘Evolutionary Love’, Kenning has produced a series of semi-autonomous, interactive creatures, which crawl and drag themselves continuously around the gallery, avoiding obstacles and interacting with visitors and each other.
-Point of view footage is live-streamed on screens, viscerally giving the audience a close-to-the-ground creaturely perspective.
+For ‘Evolutionary Love’, Kenning produced a series of semi-autonomous, interactive creatures, which crawled and dragged themselves continuously around the gallery, avoiding obstacles and interacting with visitors and each other.
+Point of view footage was live-streamed on screens, viscerally giving the audience a close-to-the-ground creaturely perspective.

-This new work is more technically sophisticated than Kenning’s previous kinetic artworks, but the effect is more ‘animalistic’ than ‘robotic’ as the focus remains on the aesthetics of movement, particularly nervous or compulsive movement.
-The artist’s ambition is to induce pathos and alertness in the viewer, as the mechanical behaviours of the moving sculptures suggest creaturely states, such as fear, curiosity and physical struggle towards a goal.
+This new work was more technically sophisticated than Kenning’s previous kinetic artworks, but the effect was more ‘animalistic’ than ‘robotic’ as the focus remained on the aesthetics of movement, particularly nervous or compulsive movement.
+The artist’s ambition was to induce pathos and alertness in the viewer, as the mechanical behaviours of the moving sculptures suggest creaturely states, such as fear, curiosity and physical struggle towards a goal.

-The works have evolved in close collaboration with creative computing educator and coder Llewelyn Fernandes and maintain a determinedly analogue aspect as new forms, functions and materials are developed in a continuous feedback process of trial and error production.
+The works evolved in close collaboration with creative computing educator and coder Llewelyn Fernandes and maintained a determinedly analogue aspect as new forms, functions and materials were developed in a continuous feedback process of trial and error production.
 In line with Kenning’s previous work, the necessity of getting kinetic sculptures to ‘work’ (and work consistently) forces and enables the artist to subordinate formal-compositional judgement, relinquish absolute authorial control and open the work up to contingency.